Kovnir/Racing/README.md

 The Game use signals to inform modules about some events without creating dependencies.

 All signals are self-described:
-* OnCameraModeChangedSignal.cs
+* OnCameraModeChangedSignal
-* OnCheckpointAchievedSignal.cs
+* OnCheckpointAchievedSignal
-* OnFinishAchievedSignal.cs
+* OnFinishAchievedSignal
-* OnLevelFailedSignal.cs
+* OnLevelFailedSignal
-* OnLevelFinishedSignal.cs
+* OnLevelFinishedSignal
-* OnLoseCheckpointSignal.cs
+* OnLoseCheckpointSignal
-* OnPostProcessingSettingsChangedSignal.cs
+* OnPostProcessingSettingsChangedSignal
-* OnRaceStartSignal.cs
+* OnRaceStartSignal
-* OnStarFailedSignal.cs
+* OnStarFailedSignal
-* OnTakeCheckpointSignal.cs
+* OnTakeCheckpointSignal

 ## How to make your level ##

 * Create a new scene;
 * Go to `Racing -> Settings`.
-**Coming soon**
+* Press `Add LevelContext Prefab to Current Scene` button;
-* You need to just create all environment with colliders.
+* Next, You need to just create all environment with colliders.
 No addition knowledge needed!
 * For ice and grass you can use prefabs `Ice` and `Grass` from `Prefabs` folder;
 * For road use items from `Prefabs/Road` folder;
 * You need to place start point and finish point.
 You can find it in `Prefabs` folder;